 Florida judge hears challenge of governor’s mask-mandate ban

-Gov. Ron DeSantis' ban on mandatory school mask policies faces a challenge in a Tallahassee courtroom on Friday afternoon.

-Leon County Circuit Judge John Cooper is scheduled to hear a lawsuit brought by parents from several large school districts who are asking that limits be lifted on mandatory masking as children across Florida are returning to school.
+Leon County Circuit Judge John Cooper ordered the state to file a motion to dismiss a complaint brought by parents from several large school districts who argue the state is not allowing school districts to enact mask mandates by allowing parents to opt out.
+The complaint says the governor's orders and ensuing rules are violating the state constitution by not offering a safe education as coronavirus cases and hospitalizations have been rising since July.

+Hospitalizations rose slightly on Friday from 15,358 to 15,441 patients with COVID-19, including about 3,200 patients who are in intensive care units.
+The state has reported an average of 21,375 new cases per day in the past seven days, continuing to reach all-time highs since the pandemic began.

-DeSantis has repeatedly said it should be up to parents to decide whether their children will wear masks in classrooms.
+DeSantis has maintained it should be up to parents to decide whether their children will wear masks in classrooms.
 But with infections from the delta variant surging, some school districts are following guidance from the U.S. Centers for Disease Control and Prevention instead.
-The CDC recommends that everyone wear masks indoors in places where the risk of contagion is high.
+The CDC has issued guidelines recommending masks be worn indoors at schools nationwide.

-The lawsuit says the mask ban violates Florida's constitution, which grants power solely to local school boards to operate, control, and supervise classes within their districts.
-The parents also claim that while it may be safe to operate schools in some areas of the state without masks, it is not safe to do so in “crisis" areas of Florida which includes Jacksonville, Orlando, Tampa, St. Petersburg, West Palm Beach, Fort Lauderdale and Miami.
+The lawsuit also states the DeSantis administration is violating the state constitution, which grants power solely to local school boards to operate, control, and supervise classes within their districts.
+The parents maintain that while it may be safe to operate schools in some areas of the state without masks, it is not safe to do so in “crisis" areas of Florida which includes Jacksonville, Orlando, Tampa, St. Petersburg, West Palm Beach, Fort Lauderdale and Miami.

+That includes Broward County, where classes had yet to begin and where two elementary school teachers and a teacher assistant, all in their late 40s, died from COVID-19 in a 24-hour span earlier this week, the teacher’s union said in an emailed statement.
+The three were unvaccinated.

+Union president Anna Fusco had previously told WFOR-TV in Miami on Thursday that it was four teachers, but the union later said the fourth death was a Broward County Public Schools graduate with close ties to the school district through her job.

 The parents who brought the lawsuit are from Miami-Dade, Palm Beach, Orange, Alachua, Hillsborough, and Pinellas counties.